Pompeii, Italy. Life in the Time of Eruption: Vesuvius

 Through the dense curtain of smouldering ashes snowing down, I saw my mother receiving the guests at the gate of our house.
 I saw the shock on her face when she recognised her lost son.
 I saw her embracing Sylvia, and I closed my eyes tight to feel her embrace.
 I knew she was thinking of me.
 And she knew that I was thinking of her.

 The bay’s gorgeous view was obstructed by the thick black storm of ashes floating in the air.
 So was the sun.
-Maybe it was for the better that the life-giving god Apollo couldn’t see his creation wreathing desperately to escape when there was no escape!
+Maybe it was for the better that the life-giving god Apollo couldn’t see his creation wreathing desperately to escape when there was no escape.
+Pompeii was doomed; that much was clear!

-Behind the villa, I heard the deafening thunder of an explosion.
+Behind the villa, I heard the earsplitting thunder of an explosion.
 In the end, Vesuvio spewed up all the wickedness accumulated for centuries in this living hell.

 A deep sense of tranquillity and profound happiness filled me.
-After years of incessant search, struggle, despair, agony and ecstasy, I was finally at peace with myself, with life, with the gods.
+After years of constant search, struggle, despair, agony and ecstasy, I was finally at peace with myself, with life, with the gods.

 At long last, some bloody time for otium!

 I hope you enjoyed reading this story!
+If you’d like to read a similar one of Greek Antiquity, please check Rhodes.
 Please share the love by saving a pin to your travel boards; it will help this blog grow and motivate me to write more for your enjoyment!
 Thank you!